North Berwick witch trials

 The North Berwick witch trials were the trials in 1590 of a number of people from East Lothian, Scotland, accused of witchcraft in the St Andrew's Auld Kirk in North Berwick on Halloween night.
 They ran for two years, and implicated over 70 people.
 These included Francis Stewart, 5th Earl of Bothwell, on charges of high treason.

 The "witches" allegedly held their covens on the Auld Kirk Green, part of the modern-day North Berwick Harbour area.
-The confessions were extracted by torture in the Old Tolbooth, Edinburgh.
+Confessions were extracted by torture in the Old Tolbooth, Edinburgh.
 One source for these events is a 1591 pamphlet Newes from Scotland.
 King James VI wrote a dissertation on witchcraft and necromancy titled Daemonologie in 1597.

-The North Berwick trials were among the more well known of the large number of witch trials in early modern Scotland between the early sixteenth century and the mid-eighteenth century.
+The North Berwick trials were among the better known of the large number of witch trials in early modern Scotland between the early sixteenth century and the mid-eighteenth century.

 The Danish connection

 This was the first major witchcraft persecution in Scotland, and began with a sensational case involving the royal houses of Denmark-Norway and Scotland.
 King James VI sailed to Copenhagen to marry Anne of Denmark, sister of Christian IV of Denmark.
 During their return to Scotland they experienced terrible storms and had to shelter in Norway for several weeks before continuing.
 At this point, the interest in witch trials were revived in Denmark because of ongoing Trier witch trials in Germany, which were described and discussed in Denmark.

 The admiral of the Danish fleet, Peder Munk argued with the treasurer Christoffer Valkendorff about the state of the ships used to transport Anne of Denmark.
 The storms were blamed on the wife of an official in Copenhagen whom he had insulted.
 The Copenhagen witch trials were held in July 1590.
-One of the first Danish victims was Anna Koldings, who, under pressure, divulged the names of five other women; one of whom was Malin, the wife of the burgomaster of Helsingor.
+One of the first Danish victims was Anna Koldings, who, when tortured, divulged the names of five other women; one of whom was Malin, the wife of the burgomaster of Helsingor.
 They all confessed that they had been guilty of sorcery in raising storms that menaced Queen Anne's voyage, and that on Halloween night they had sent devils to climb up the keel of her ship.
 In September, two women were burnt as witches at Kronborg.
-James heard news from Denmark regarding this and decided to set up his own tribunal.
+James heard news from Denmark regarding this and decided to set up his own tribunal, imagining an international conspiracy of witches.